tstephen/srp-digital/wp-content/plugins/error-log-monitor/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Fixed the error "can't use method return value in write context".
+It was a compatibility issue that only affected PHP versions below 5.5.

+= 1.5.3 =
+* You can send email notifications to multiple addresses.
+Just enter a comma-separated list of emails.
+* Made sure that email notifications are sent no more often than the configured frequency even when WordPress is unreliable and triggers cron events too frequently.
+* Tested up to WP 4.9-alpha-40871.

 = 1.5.2 =
-* Fix a fatal error caused by a missing directory.
+* Fixed a fatal error caused by a missing directory.
 Apparently, SVN externals don't work properly in the wordpress.org plugin repository.

 = 1.5.1 =
 * Added an option to ignore specific error messages.
 Ignored messages don't show up in the dashboard widget and don't generate email notifications, but they stay in the log file.